The Ultimate Exuma Yacht Charter

 Day 3: Staniel Cay

-Famed for its iconic Thunderball Grotto featured in the James Bond films Thunderball and Never Say Never Again, Staniel Cay is a popular attraction along the Exuma Island Chain.
-The Grotto is a really-impressive snorkelling / diving spot, with colourful coral and tropical fish in abundance.
+Renowned for the iconic Thunderball Grotto in James Bond films, Staniel Cay stands out in the Exuma Island Chain.
+The Grotto is a top-notch snorkeling/diving spot, bursting with colorful coral and abundant tropical fish.

-For some on-land exploring, many guests choose to rent a golf-cart from the Staniel Cay Yacht Club, and spend the afternoon soaking in the island lifestyle!
-Or perhaps your afternoon would be better spent on the nearby Pig Beach of Big Major, where you can get close and personal with the adorable swimming pigs.
+For on-land exploration, many guests choose to rent a golf cart from the Staniel Cay Yacht Club, immersing themselves in the island lifestyle.
+Alternatively, spend the afternoon on the nearby Pig Beach of Big Major, getting up close and personal with the adorable swimming pigs—a unique experience during your Exuma yacht charter.

 Staniel Cay is an Exuma vacation must!
 The swimming pigs love to be petted and fed and are sure to be a highlight for children and adults alike.